 Our founders story

-My first step out of university and into the working world was through the doors of Novita Children’s Services.
+My first step out into the working world was through the doors of Novita Children’s Services.
 I jumped into the deep end and loved every minute of it, but the time to move on came when I got my first whiff of ‘sensory processing’.
-This led me to my role at Occupational Therapy for Children where I was buying more textbooks than I could read, receiving top class supervision, creating my own programs and seeing incredible changes in the kids I was working with.
+This led me to my role at Occupational Therapy for Children, where I was buying more textbooks than I could read, receiving top class supervision, creating my own programs and seeing incredible changes in the kids I was working with.

 Motivate Kids is not just an Occupational Therapy Private Practice.
 It is a place where we build on strengths and close the gaps in development for children who experience challenges of all kinds.
 It is a melting pot of international experience, backed by research and underpinned by personal growth.
-Providing assessments, therapy plans, and therapy is like our bread and butter, it is the foundation to the clinic, but its just the beginning.
+Providing assessments, therapy plans, and therapy is our bread and butter, but it’s just the beginning.